dennyArfansyah/tmdb/README.md

 # tmdb
-This is an iOS app using MVC design patter
+This is an iOS app using MVC design pattern